michaeldegroot/symfony-gulp/README.md

  -    Build symfony assets parallel with gulp
  -    Easily minify and concat JS & CSS files
  -    Can watch for changes and automatically rebuild
- -    Know what files you use in your html.twig files
+ -    Knows what files you use in your html.twig files

 ## Known issues
 https://github.com/michaeldegroot/symfony-gulp/issues